-The Technical Reference library is intended for those who develop hardware and software products for IBM Personal Computers and IBM Personal System/2.
+This technical reference contains hardware and software interface information specific to the IBM Personal System/2 Model 60 computer.
+It is intended for those who develop hardware and software products for these systems.
 Users should understand computer architecture and programming concepts.